hschafer2017/Sports-Multi-timer-Assistant/ReadME.md

 The Ajax function was modeled after this [post](https://stackoverflow.com/questions/37631388/how-to-get-data-in-flask-from-ajax-post) from Stack Overflow and modified to fit this project by looking at patterns of other Ajax uses and syntax.
 A prevent default was added to prevent the page from reloading when the AJAX call is made.

+Recursion in Jinja was used to iterate over the nested dictionaries in Python to render the times and meet data properly.
+This [method](https://stackoverflow.com/questions/21006574/flask-jinja2-iterating-over-nested-dictionaries/21006895) from Stack Overflow was followed as a guideline, and modified for the nature of my data structure.

 # Refactoring

 The javascript function for the stopwatches was attempted to be refactored so that the user could decide how many stopwatches they wanted displayed on the screen based on the number of lanes chosen.